scitor/GeoFS/readme.md

 - all flight control functionality is base game
 - uses the OBS headings to (try to) follow the exact headings (probelmatic on short segments)
 - FMC route import, otherwise incompatible with FMC/AP++ (as it's a "casual" replacement)
-- uses GPS fixes or available navaids on the map (keep in mind: VOR have a limited range, GPS fixes are unlimited)
+- uses GPS fixes or available navaids on the map (keep in mind: VOR have a limited range, GPS fixes are unlimited, currently disabled due to range problems)

 ## planned
 - VNAV
 - Speed control
+- some kind of CDU

 ## problems & bugs
 - yes, many